Defining Yoga Therapy & Yoga Therapist

 Yoga Therapists - What We Do & Why We Do It

-C-IAYT Yoga Therapists are health practitioners with training encompassing all aspects of yoga including physical applications and philosophy of yoga, as well as studies in chronic illness and conditions and their causes / symptoms, range of motion and biomechanics, anatomy and physiology, working with various disabilities, correct applications of yoga and contraindications in certain health conditions or mental state as well as across various age-groups, and a clear understanding of therapist and patient / client relationship.
+While some yoga therapists specialize in a particular area such as neurological conditions, pain management, disordered eating, or cancer recovery, C-IAYT Yoga Therapists are health practitioners with training encompassing all aspects of yoga including physical applications and philosophy of yoga, as well as studies in chronic illness and conditions and their causes / symptoms, range of motion and biomechanics, anatomy and physiology, working with various disabilities, correct applications of yoga and contraindications in certain health conditions or mental state as well as across various age-groups, and a clear understanding of therapist and patient / client relationship.
 They may also hold degrees or licenses in other health fields.
-A C-IAYT yoga therapist is expected to have a range and scope of experience working with individuals one-on-one and understand both the intrinsic and practical applications of yoga as a therapeutic modality.
-Last but not least, they must uphold and practice under a code of ethics.

 C-IAYT Yoga Therapist

+Yoga Therapy enables individuals to move toward better health and improved quality of life through the time-honored practice of yoga.
 The global standards set in place by the International Association of Yoga Therapists (IAYT) help to distinguish and characterize yoga therapists who have completed comprehensive training requirements and competencies under an IAYT accredited yoga therapist training program.
-An International Association of Yoga Therapists (IAYT) certified yoga therapist, or C-IAYT, has completed a minimum of 1000 hours of yoga therapy training over the course of several years, with training focused upon yoga as a therapy and working with individuals as a therapist, not simply as an instructor.
+A C-IAYT, or IAYT Certified Yoga Therapist, has completed a minimum of 1000 hours of yoga therapy training over the course of several years, with training focused upon yoga as a therapy and working with individuals as a therapist, not simply as an instructor.
 Yoga Alliance (YA), the registering body for yoga teachers in the USA, is clear on the distinction between yoga therapy and yoga instruction, as well as scope of practice.

 Yoga Therapy Competencies